This post may contain affiliate links. Please read my disclosure and privacy policy.

 • If you don’t have access to dates, raisins can be substituted in most cases, but the flavor will be slightly different.

-• If you don’t want to use a flax egg, one chicken egg can be used instead.
+• If you don’t want to use flax seeds, one chicken egg can be used instead of the ground flax and water that this recipe calls for.

 • Optional add-ins that are free of added sugar include: cacao nibs, raisins, shredded coconut, chopped nuts